-Fast food can be a quick and convenient food choice.
+Low FODMAP fast food exists!
+It can be a quick and convenient food choice.
 This is not always the case if you have IBS, as common fast food ingredients may trigger your symptoms.

 There are two main reasons why fast food might trigger IBS symptoms.

-Fast food might trigger IBS symptoms due to the FODMAP content (7).
+Fast food might trigger IBS symptoms also due to the FODMAP content (4).

-Sometimes FODMAPs can be hidden in so-called “natural flavours”, which can contain high FODMAP ingredients, such as garlic.
+Sometimes, FODMAPs are hidden in so-called “natural flavors,” which contain high FODMAP ingredients, such as garlic.

 Common high FODMAP ingredients in fast food: